 Biscayne National Park covers 200,000 acres of ocean, coral reef, and islands off Florida’s coast.
 Fishing and lobstering, boating, diving, snorkeling, beaches, shipwrecks, and lighthouses are among the adventures that await the day tripper.

 Start your day at the Dante Fascell Visitor Center east of Homestead and explore the gallery and museum.
 Some of the best spots within the expansive park can be reached by taking one of the guided tours offered there.
-A great way to get your feet wet is the Maritime Heritage Trail Shipwreck Snorkel Experience.
+A great way to get your feet wet is check out the Maritime Heritage Trail.